XACLE-Challenge/the_first_XACLE_challenge_dataset_test/README.md

 ## File format

--  test.csv: There are 2 columns in the each csv file.
+-  test.csv: There are 2 columns in the csv file.
 	- wave_file_name: The file name of audio.
 	- text: The text's corresponding audio.